CamilaSCodes/telegram-monitor/README.md

 # 🛡️ Cloudwalk | Real-Time Telegram Fraud Monitor
 This repository contains the solution for the Cloudwalk Security Engineer Challenge.

+CloudWalk is a global fintech company focused on modernizing payments through cutting-edge technology and large-scale automation.
+With products like InfinitePay, CloudWalk has built a highly efficient financial ecosystem that leverages AI-driven decision-making, real-time data processing, and intelligent risk management.

 This project is a containerized automation that monitors specific Telegram groups for financial fraud keywords.
 It saves all relevant messages to a persistent database and performs Optical Character Recognition (OCR) on images to detect brand mentions or fraud terms in real-time.

 <br>